-Configuring a PC Modem to Communicate with a VT-MODEM-3 in RS422 or RS485 Mode:
+Configuring a PC Modem to Communicate with a VT-MODEM -3 in RS422 or RS485 Mode:

-It may be necessary to change your PC's modem settings when communicating with a VT-MODEM-3 running in RS422 or RS485 mode.
-The PC modem, VT-MODEM-3 and the modem-to-modem speed should all be set to the same rate.
+It may be necessary to change your PC's modern settings when communicating with a VT-MODEM-3 running in RS422 or RS485 mode.
+Here are the recommended settings:

+1. The PC modem, VT-MODEM-3 and the modem to modem speed should all be set to the same rate.